ArthurClemens/polythene/packages/polythene-menu/README.md

 ### Positioning

-To position a menu to another element, pass parameters `target` and `origin`.
+To position a menu to another element, pass parameters `target` (set to the id of the element) and `origin`.

 To position the menu vertically to a selected menu item, the menu item must have the class "selected".
 To override this behavior, pass `reposition: false`.